AkhilNandhakumar/Guython/jtdefinitions.md

 Applications Program Interface (A library of classes for use in other programs.
 Provides standard interfaces that hide the details of implementation)
 ### OOP
-Object Oriented Programming (organizes software design around data rather than functions)
+Object Oriented Programming (organizes software design around objects interacting with each other)
 ### Class
 program/code template for creating objects
 ### Attribute